Dante Basco

 Dante Basco Career

-He got into acting taking on minor roles in television.
-Basco's breakout performance was when he appeared as the leader Rufio of the Lost Boys in Steven Spielberg's 1991 film Hook with Robin Williams and Dustin Hoffman.
-A punk band was later named after this character.
+He started acting in television and played minor roles.
+Basco's breakout came when he appeared as the leader Rufio of the Lost Boys in Steven Spielberg's 1991 film Hook with Robin Williams and Dustin Hoffman.
+After this fictional character, a punk band was born.

-Basco had guest roles on television shows The Fresh Prince of Bel-Air and Hangin' with Mr. Cooper and had a recurring role on Moesha.
-After portraying characters of various Asian ethnicity except his own, he portrayed a Filipino American alongside his three brothers and sister in the independent film The Debut.
-He and his brothers starred in the sitcom Naked Brown Men.
-He played a gay teenager in the 1999 film But I'm A Cheerleader.
-He starred as breakdancer Ramos in the 2006 film Take the Lead alongside Antonio Banderas.
-In many films, he hip hop dances as he did in a Verizon Wireless commercial, as well as rapping and breaking in a Sprite commercial.
-He produced and co-starred in a music video parody of the song "Rehab" called "Wiihab."
+Basco appeared on television shows The Fresh Prince of Bel-Air and Hangin' with Mr. Cooper and his wife, and she appeared on Moesha on television.
+In the independent film The Debut, he portrayed a Filipino American with three brothers and sister after depicting characters of various Asian ethnicities other than his own.
+Naked Brown Men starred him and his brothers.
+In the 1999 film But I'm A Cheerleader, he appeared as a gay teen.
+In the 2006 film Take the Lead starring Antonio Banderas, he appeared as breakdancer Ramos.
+He hip hop dances in several films as he did in a Verizon Wireless commercial, as well as rapping and breaking in a Sprite commercial.
+"Wiihab" is a music video parody that he produced and co-starred in a music video parody of "Rehab"'s "Wiihab" — a music video parody.

-In June 2017, he agreed with Jonah Feingold to work on a new film together, Bangarang, about the character Rufio.
-The development of the project started with a Kickstarter campaign.
+In June 2017, he contracted with Jonah Feingold to collaborate on a new film about the character Rufio.
+With a Kickstarter campaign, the project's construction began.

-Basco released his memoir From Rufio to Zuko through the independent publisher, Not a Cult.
+Basco's memoir: From Rufio to Zuko through the independent publisher Not a Cult.

-Avatar: Braving the Elements, an official Nickelodeon companion podcast to Avatar: The Last Airbender, premiered on June 22, 2021, hosted by Basco and Janet Varney.
-The podcast is an episode-by-episode deep dive into the Avatarverse with special guest appearances.
+Avatar: Braving the Elements, an official Nickelodeon companion podcast to Avatar: The Last Airbender, hosted by Basco and Janet Varney, premiered on June 22, 2021.
+The podcast is an episode-by-episode deep dive into the Avatarverse, with special guest appearances.

-Basco has done voice acting for many animated productions, including Zuko in Avatar: The Last Airbender, Jai Kell in Star Wars Rebels and Jake Long in American Dragon: Jake Long.
-He also voice acted Kwok Wong in The Proud Family.
-He voiced Matt Martin/Kewl Breeze in the short-lived animated series Zevo-3.
-He also voiced General Iroh, Zuko's grandson, in The Legend of Korra.
+Basco has appeared in several animated films, including Zuko in Avatar: The Last Airbender, Jai Kell in Star Wars Rebels and Jake Long in American Dragon: Jake Long.
+In The Proud Family, he appeared as Kwok Wong.
+In the short-lived animated series Zevo-3, Matt Martin/Kewl Breeze appeared.
+In The Legend of Korra, he also spoke to General Iroh, Zuko's grandson.

-He contributed several voices for the video game Saints Row, as well as voicing Shingo in the video games Skate, Skate 2 and Skate 3.
-He voiced Seeing Farther in the video game Call of Juarez: Bound in Blood and the Asmodian male youth voice for the MMORPG game Aion: Tower of Eternity.
-He has also provided voices for the games Aion, Aion: Upheaval and Mortal Kombat X.
+He appeared in several voices for Saints Row, as well as voicing Shingo in the video games Skate, Skate 2, and Skate 3.
+In the video game Call of Juarez: Bound in Blood and Asmodian male youth voice, he spoke about Farther.
+He has also appeared on Aion, Aion: Upheaval, and Mortal Kombat X.

 Source